DJ LeMahieu Player Props: Yankees vs. Rays

 Rays Pitching Rankings

-- The pitching staff for the Rays has a collective 8.8 K/9, which ranks 15th in the league.
+- The Rays pitching staff is 17th in the league with a collective 8.6 strikeouts per nine innings.

-- The Rays' 2.91 team ERA is No. 1 among all MLB pitching staffs.
+- The Rays have the first-ranked team ERA across all MLB pitching staffs (2.95).

-- Rays pitchers combine to surrender the fewest home runs in baseball (21 total, 0.6 per game).
+- The Rays surrender the first-fewest home runs in baseball (24 total, 0.6 per game).

-- The Rays are sending Guerra (0-0) out to make his second start of the season.
+- The Rays are sending Rasmussen (3-2) to the mound to make his eighth start of the season.
+He is 3-2 with a 3.11 ERA and 40 strikeouts through 37 2/3 innings pitched.

-- His most recent appearance came out of the bullpen on Saturday when the righty threw one scoreless inning against the New York Yankees without allowing a hit.
+- In his most recent outing on Saturday against the New York Yankees, the right-hander threw 5 2/3 scoreless innings while surrendering two hits.

+- The 27-year-old has an ERA of 3.11, with 9.6 strikeouts per nine innings, in seven games this season.
+Opposing hitters have a .243 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.